Dev-Sites/pixijs/v4-Gotchas.md

 The following objects do not support Texture objects that are part of a Spritesheet shared with other Texture objects or where the Texture's frame is not the entire size of the BaseTexture.
 Using a Spritesheet with one of these classes will cause the transforms to render incorrectly.

-* Sprite alpha masks
+* Sprite-based masks
-* Filter with sprite inputs (DisplacementFilter)
+* Filters with sprite inputs (e.g., DisplacementFilter)

 Mesh objects support texture regions since 4.5.0